 Porosity

 The public/private divide has been thoroughly critiqued in feminist literature on the domestic (see Blunt and Dowling, 2006; Marcus, 1999).
 Rather than representing a ‘place liberated from fear and anxiety, a place supposedly untouched by social, political and natural processes’ (Kaika, 2004: 226) home-making is now understood through its connections to, and interactions with, the ‘outside world’.
+Indeed, the photograph from a Cambodian eviction site featured on the Home Cultures front cover speaks to this porosity as the walls delineating public from private become no more than a symbolic marker rather than functioning feature of home.
 As Massey (1992: 14) elaborates, the identity of home derives ‘precisely from the fact that it had always in one way or another been open; constructed out of movement, communication, social relations which always stretched beyond it’.
 Often related to wider social inequality, home unmaking similarly brings the multi-scalarity of home into view.

 In the papers by Burrell, Fernandez and Jervis-Reed, the domestic interior is impacted upon by the political economy.
 Burrell argues that deprivation and a transient population create discomfort in Leicester homes.
 Manifest in negative anti-social behaviour on the street, it is documented how home dwellers change the internal layout of their homes to overcome this disturbance.
 For Fernandez and Jervis-Reed neoliberalism ultimately leads to home demolition, or the threat of it, in poor neighbourhoods of San Juan and Mumbai.
 They illustrate how home unmakings in the domestic interior can be the result of powerful structural forces, which transcend the physical boundaries of the house.
 Moving beyond home’s association just with house, Gorman-Murray et al. argue that the destruction of LGBT neighbourhood facilities in natural disasters is particularly damaging to LGBT communities.
 Due to wider discrimination, these are important sites of belonging and attachment that help in feeling at home.
 It thereby follows that home unmaking can also occur outside the domestic interior.